a-ui/core_branding_sketch/README.md

 `sketch://add-library?url=http%3A%2F%2Fcdn.antwerpen.be%2Fcore_branding_sketch%2Flibrary.xml`

-This will open Sketch and for you and will start downloading everything necessary.
+This will open Sketch for you and everything necessary will start downloading.

 After downloading the library to Sketch, you can access all the core branding components via the "Insert" menu.
-If you're unfamiliar with working with libraries in Sketch, please consult the following documentation on the Sketch website:
+If you are unfamiliar with working with libraries in Sketch, please consult the following documentation on the Sketch website:

 - [Library symbols](https://www.sketchapp.com/docs/libraries/library-symbols)
 - [Library styles](https://www.sketchapp.com/docs/libraries/library-styles)

 ## Updates

-Sketch will automatically inform you if there's an update available for our library.
+Sketch will automatically inform you if there is an update available for our library.
 More info on how to upgrade [can also be found on the Sketch website](https://www.sketchapp.com/docs/libraries/library-updates).

 ## Contributing